mickfuzz/phd4/_posts/2022-2-5-3M-framework.md

 There has been a progression in hardware which has made physical computing more accessible @blikstein_gears_2013.
 The use of physical computing to create concrete and tangible activities has been show to increase engagement of diverse groups of learners @roque_family_2016; @rusk_new_2008.

+Making the digital physical aligns with the inclusive practice of representing knowledge in multiple forms.
+The embodied concepts that learners engage with supplement code and other knowledge representations.
+Game making projects can provide opportunities for physical making.

+The process of level design suits the use of creative materials to scaffold and transfer planning from on screen to a more easily collaborative, physical format.
+In outreach work I have used textile sheets with cut out shapes in a multitude of colours to represent platforms, hazards and characters.
+Learners map out in small teams and share back to a larger group.

-Making the digital physical has been a guiding principle for inclusive learning designs for some time.
-To support my game making projects, I made some very simple arcade cabinets out of wood with simple arcade buttons.
-Connecting arcade buttons to the computer via a Makey Makey or similar break out USB joystick adaptor is a relatively simple electronics project which can be completed quickly.
-The process of building their own arcade cabinets was a very engaging activity and a fantastic target to work towards as they made their games.
+I made some very simple arcade cabinets out of wood which housed second hand laptops.
+Connecting arcade buttons to the computer via a Makey Makey, arduino (leonardo) or custom break out USB joystick adaptor is a relatively simple electronics project which can be completed quickly.
 Some families did this at home in very low tech ways with cardboard materials.

+Creating a customised psyical object that allows the playing of   their own arcade cabinets was a very engaging activity and a fantastic target to work towards as they made their games.

 While it can be time consuming I highly recommend, this method of involving some kind of physical making or tangible product if at all possible.
 The results in terms of learner engagement can be transformational.

 **Drama / Fictional Frameworks**